brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

-This constraint of RPC is usually not a problem: most frontend developers are nowadays comfortable and eager to write endpoints for themselves, and hand-in-hand deployment of frontend and backend is now considered best practice.
+This constraint of RPC is usually not a problem: most frontend developers are nowadays comfortable and eager to write endpoints for themselves, and hand-in-hand deployment of frontend and backend is nowadays considered best practice.
 We elaborate more on these points in our [FAQ](/docs/faq.md#faq).

+The RPC constraint is, however, problematic for third parties.

 **Third parties**

-The RPC constraint is, however, problematic for third parties.
 A third party cannot modify our RPC endpoints.
 From the perspective of a third party, our RPC endpoints are set in stone.

-Imagine we'd want to enable third parties to build applications on top of our to-do list data.
+Imagine we'd want to enable third parties to build applications on top of our to-do lists database.
 So that someone could, for example, integrate his to-do list with his favorite calendar app.
-But our RPC endpoints `getTodoList` and `createTodo` are tailored and only useful to our frontend.
+But our RPC endpoints `getTodoList` and `createTodo` are tailored and only useful to our frontend;
-For a third party our two endpoints are virtually useless and we need to offer a RESTful or GraphQL API.
+for a third party our two endpoints are virtually useless &mdash;
+we need to offer a RESTful or GraphQL API.
 We then have two APIs:
 a RESTful (or GraphQL) API used by third parties and an RPC API used by our frontend.

 Whereas RPC is schemaless,
-a RESTful/GraphQL API has a schema which is, in essence, a generic interface to our data: any third party can use any arbitrary CRUD operation on any schema model.
+a RESTful/GraphQL API has a schema which, in essence, is a generic interface to our data: any third party can arbitrarily use any CRUD operation on any schema model.
 This makes sense:
 the goal of RPC is to fulfill the data requirements of only our frontend whereas the goal of REST and GraphQL is to be able to fulfill a maximum number of data requirements.